Causely/chaosmania/scenarios/cascading-failures-with-delays/README.md

-# Cascading Failures with Delays Scenario
+# Payment Service CPU Overload Scenario

 ## Overview

-This scenario simulates cascading failures across multiple services in a microservices architecture, introducing delays between the failure of one service and the appearance of symptoms in dependent services.
-The scenario helps identify how failures propagate through the system and affect downstream services, providing insights into the resilience and robustness of the overall architecture.
+This scenario simulates high CPU load in the Payment Service, which causes cascading delays and performance issues in dependent services such as the Order Service and Frontend Service.
+The goal is to identify how high CPU usage in the Payment Service impacts the overall system, including order processing delays and degraded user experience on the frontend.

 ## Topology